weaver360/360-tutorial/ReadMe.md

 ### Task 5B - Testing ([helper video](https://youtu.be/IDxwfLmBxzU))
  Now you can test your app here and check if all the links are working in your repository.

+### Add more images
+Now that you have had practice adding one image, you can add more images to your gallery using the same process.

 ### Additional Work: Going Deeper with A-Frame
 You have now worked with the major components of A-Frame to create your own gallery, and you can stop here.
 To better understand the code, let's take a look at some remaining concepts: